-The Bib Gourmand list for 2019 includes 58 Chicago restaurants where you can sample and share affordable culinary creations from the city’s top chefs.
-We’ve rounded up just a few of our favorites to help you narrow it down.
-Reserve your spot at these standouts from the 2019 Chicago Bib Gourmand honorees.
+The full list of Michelin Bib Gourmand winners includes dozens of Chicago restaurants where you can enjoy affordable culinary creations from some of the city’s top chefs.
+We’ve rounded up just a few of our favorite spots to help narrow it down.

-This long-time West Loop standout is known for their shared plates and intimate setting.
-The menu pulls inspiration from Mediterranean and Midwest flavors, and the resulting dishes are crafted with local ingredients.
-Don’t miss the chorizo-stuffed dates ($17) or the “deluxe” focaccia with taleggio cheese.
+This long-time West Loop standout is known for its shared plates and intimate setting.
+The menu at avec pulls inspiration from Mediterranean and Midwest flavors, and the resulting dishes are crafted with local ingredients.
+Don’t miss the chorizo-stuffed dates or the “deluxe” focaccia with taleggio cheese.